Josephine Baker: Early career

 Baker's unrelenting badgering of a local show manager led to her recruitment for the St. Louis Chorus vaudeville act.
 At the age of 13, she headed to New York City during the Harlem Renaissance and performed at the Plantation Club, Florence Mills's old stomping ground.
 After several auditions, she secured a role in the chorus line of a touring production of the groundbreaking and hugely successful Broadway revue "Shuffle Along" (1921) that helped bring public attention to Florence Mills, Paul Robeson, and Adelaide Hall.

+Josephine Baker impersonating Hudgins in the Folies Bergère in 1927.

 In "Shuffle Along", Baker was a dancer at the end of a chorus line.
 Fearing she might be overshadowed by the others, she used her position to ad-lib, introducing a hint of comedy into her routine, making her stand out from her fellow dancers, thus going off-script, yet engaging audiences.
 She began in "Shuffle Along" with one of the U.S. touring companies, but, once she came of age, she was transferred to the Broadway production, where she remained for several months, until the show closed, in 1923.
 Next, Baker was cast in "The Chocolate Dandies", a revue that opened on September 1, 1924.
 Again, she was relegated to the chorus line.
 The show ran for 96 performances, finally closing on November 22, 1924.

+One of the top attractions in "The Chocolate Dandies" was the mime dancer Johnny Hudgins.
+Hudgins found out that Baker was stealing his routines.
+"I used to go up to the balcony and I'd watch her," he later recalled, "and it was like seeing myself in a mirror.
+So the next night, I'd put in something new, and sure enough, she'd be doing the new thing the day after."
+(After having risen to stardom in Paris, she would impersonate Hudgins in her show at the Folies Bergère.)

 Pre-war Paris and rise to fame

 A 1936 interview with Baker in The New York Times reported that, After the Plantation Club there was a Mrs. Caroline Dudley.
 "She was interested in art and she got up a Negro revue and took us to Europe."
 The "Revue Nègre" that was, bound for a tour of European capitals.

+Josephine Baker, wearing only a feathered skirt and anklets, shoes, and a headdress, arches back over the forward-bent :fr:Joe Alex in La Danse sauvage.